-Transitional Living - Mental Health Care Services and Substance-Related and Addictive Disorders Services provided through facilities, group homes and supervised apartments which provide 24-hour supervision and are either:
+Transitional Living - Mental Health Care Services and Substance-Related and Addictive Disorders Services provided through facilities, group homes and supervised apartments which provide 24-hour supervision, including those defined in the American Society of Addiction Medicine (ASAM) Criteria and are either:

-- Sober living arrangements such as drug-free housing or alcohol/drug halfway houses.
+Sober living arrangements such as drug-free housing or alcohol/drug halfway houses.
 They provide stable and safe housing, an alcohol/drug-free environment and support for recovery.
-They may be used as an addition to ambulatory treatment when it doesn't offer the intensity and structure needed to help you with recovery. - Supervised living arrangements which are residences such as facilities, group homes and supervised apartments.
+They may be used as an addition to ambulatory treatment when it doesn't offer the intensity and structure needed to help you with recovery. • Supervised living arrangements which are residences such as facilities, group homes and supervised apartments.
 They provide members with stable and safe housing and the opportunity to learn how to manage their activities of daily living.
 They may be used as an addition to treatment when it doesn't offer the intensity and structure needed to help you with recovery.

-Unproven Service(s) - health services, including medications and devices, regardless of U.S. Food and Drug Administration (FDA) approval, that are not determined to be effective for treatment of the medical condition or not determined to have a beneficial effect on health outcomes due to insufficient and inadequate clinical evidence from well-conducted randomized controlled trials or cohort studies in the prevailing published peer-reviewed medical literature.
+Unproven Services - health services, including medications and devices, regardless of U.S. Food and Drug Administration (FDA) approval, that are not determined to be effective for treatment of the medical condition or not determined to have a beneficial effect on health outcomes due to insufficient and inadequate clinical evidence from well-conducted randomized controlled trials or cohort studies in the prevailing published peer-reviewed medical literature.